Douglas-Hong/StatsMaster/README.md

 3. Create an admin account, and select which IP addresses can use the database.
 4. Click the "Connect" button below the name of your cluster.
 Navigate to "Connect your application", and select Node.js 3.6 or later as the driver.
 Copy the connection string onto your clipboard.
 5. In the StatsMaster directory, create a file named `.env`.
-6. In `.env`, type `MONGODB_URI=connectionURL`, where connectionURL is your connection string.
+6. In `.env`, type `MONGODB_URI=connectionString`, where connectionString is the string you previously copied.
 Make sure your connection string has the correct username and password.

 Launch the website:
 1. Use the command `node app.js` in your StatsMaster directory.